Ma-shiki2024/leaflet-challange/README.md

 Acknowledgements -Peer helped to define some of the initial map structure and syntax, escpecially when it came to defining new layers and editing styling
 I used other websites like  https://codepen.io/spark , https://medium.com and further This assignment was done based on my experience as a beginner working with leaflet.js.
-In the beginning, it seems a bit hard to understand the code without the basic knowledge of javascript and Html.

 LeafletJS is an open-source Javascript library developed by Vladimir Agafonkin which supports most of the desktop and mobile platforms.